Day 1 — Lisbon, Portugal

 Day 11 — Le Havre, France

 Located at the mouth of the Seine, Le Havre has France’s second most important harbour.
 Since the town had been heavily bombed during World War II the city centre had to be completely rebuilt.
 This post-war reconstruction with its systematic use of a modular grid, prefabrication and favouring as material mainly concrete resulted in Le Havre’s central city being declared a UNESCO World Heritage Site in 2005 for its outstanding example of urban planning.
 Le Havre is also considered a green city with Monteon Forest and Rouelles Park located within the Upper Town.
 The Normandy Bridge, the Seine’s bridge closest to the Channel, was the world’s longest cable-stayed bridge when inaugurated in 1995.
-This bridge facilitates access to the famous landing beaches of D-Day.

 Leaving France in the afternoon, Silver Cloud will sail for London.